pulumi/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

 The IAM policy document format allows context variables to be interpolated into various strings within a statement.
-The native IAM policy document format uses `${...}`-style syntax that is in conflict with Terraform's interpolation syntax, so this data source instead uses `&{...}` syntax for interpolations that should be processed by AWS rather than by Terraform.
+The native IAM policy document format uses `${...}`-style syntax that is in conflict with interpolation syntax, so this data source instead uses `&{...}` syntax for interpolations that should be processed by AWS rather than by this provider.

 ## Wildcard Principal